HISTRY 110 History through Film

 This variable-topics course will introduce students to selected historical themes depicted by popular film.
 Students will watch and deconstruct popular historical films within the larger context of scholarly analysis of a particular historic period or event.
-Evaluation will be based on a variety of essay and objective exams.
-As well, in-class discussion will form a significant basis for evaluation.
+Evaluation will be based on a variety of essay and objective exams as well as in-class discussion.

 This course focuses on understanding and appreciating film as a unique visual communication experience.
 It includes an introduction to the understanding of film language and different theories of film aesthetics and criticism.

 This course is a survey overview of the history of cinema from its inception to today.
 We will cover the technological developments of filmmaking, the historical development of various countries’ film industries, cinema’s aesthetic developments (that is, the ways in which cinema developed into a story-telling medium and the specific styles of various national cinemas as they developed over time), and the relationship between cinema and society throughout history.